Q: Who needs a commercial structural property survey?

-A: A building survey is not a guarantee that problems won’t develop after the purchase.
+A: A commercial structural property survey is not a guarantee that problems won’t develop after the purchase.
 However, if you believe that a problem was already visible at the time of the survey and should have been mentioned in the report, your first step should be to call and meet with the engineer to clarify the situation.
 Misunderstandings are often resolved in this manner.

-All companies providing building surveys should carry professional indemnity liability insurance.
-The minimum amount of insurance coverage should cover the cost of re-instating the property if the surveyor misses something that he should have reported on.
+All companies providing commercial structural property surveys should carry professional indemnity liability insurance.
+The minimum amount of insurance coverage should cover the cost of re-instating the property if the engineer misses something that he should have reported on.

 Q: If the property proves to be in good condition, did I really need an inspection?

 A: Definitely.
 Now you can complete your purchase with peace of mind about the condition of the property.
-You will also have learned a few things about your new property from the surveyor’s report, and will want to keep that information for future reference.
-Above all, you can feel assured that you are making a well informed purchase decision.
+You will also have learned a few things about your new property from the engineer’s report and will want to keep that information for future reference.
+Above all, you can feel assured that you are making a well-informed purchase decision.

 Q: Can I talk to the engineer after the inspection?

 A: Whenever possible our engineers communicate with clients on the evening of the survey to provide an overview of how the survey went and flag any key issues found.
 The post-survey discussion will focus on structural aspects of the property.